Safe storage of shelf-stable non-dairy milks

 Mark RepliesCategory: Storing foodSafe storage of shelf-stable non-dairy milks

-Alma Hopkins, RD asked 5 months ago
+Alma Hopkins, RD asked 1 year ago

 Hello, I’m leading a project to offer information on the length of safe storage guidelines for foods that we receive donations to our food bank.
 In particular, our seeking guidance on the length of time of shelf-stable varieties of non-dairy kinds of milk – UHT – soy, almond, oat, and now coconut – would be.
 Product dates are confusing as they often are for purposes of inventory management and quality vs food safety.
 Our food banks often receive food products that are very close or just past product dates and we often have to educate our recipients they are safe to consume.
 I’m seeking guidance and resources.
 USDA sites/gov site is limited.